DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 You can still attack your own gang members through normal PvP actions, but it does **not** count as Gang War progress.
 Only fights against rival gangs can build your war stack and trigger milestones.

-## Who can participate in Gang War?
+## Who can start war attacks in Gang War?

-Gang War participation depends on both gang state and member state.
+Your ability to start war attacks depends on both gang state and member state.

 - Your gang must be in war mode.
-- The attacking member must have war participation enabled.
+- The attacking member must have permission to start war attacks.
 - The fight must qualify as valid war combat.

 If those conditions are not met, the fight will not contribute to war progression.